-Inspired by the Italian dish "spaghetti al pesto di limone," this lemon pesto pasta recipe features a creamy no-cook sauce made from fresh lemon zest, lemon juice, pine nuts, herbs, and plenty of cheese.
-It's an easy dinner that comes together in just about 30 minutes.
+Inspired by the Italian dish “spaghetti al pesto di limone,” this lemon pesto pasta recipe features a bright and creamy lemony sauce tossed with spaghetti for the easiest dinner that comes together in just about 30 minutes!

 - It’s quick and easy!
 The sauce doesn’t require any cooking.

-- It's absolutely delicious.
-The balance of tart, citrusy notes with salty cheese, fresh herbs, and nutty pine nuts is nothing short of addicting.
+- It’s absolutely delicious.
+The balance of tart, citrusy notes with salty cheese, fresh herbs, and nutty pine nuts offers a unique flavor that’s nothing short of addicting.

 - It’s pantry-friendly!
 You likely already have all of the ingredients you need right at home.